 Now you know how to create the perfect breastfeeding station.
 Plus you have an idea of what to include in your breastfeeding caddy.
 Here are some tips and tricks on how to keep up with your station during your entire breastfeeding journey.

 There’s nothing worse than trying to change a baby’s diaper after a 2 am feeding session and you realize there are no diapers in your caddy!
 Stock your breastfeeding station and caddy regularly.
 Once you’re about to run out of an item, add it to your shopping list.

-Don’t be surprised if you may have some feedings at a different location.
-This is why the breastfeeding caddy is so essential!
-It can travel to wherever you are.
+Don’t be surprised if you may have some feedings at different places.
+This is why the caddy is so essential!
+It creates a portable breastfeeding station that can travel to wherever you are.

 Also, as time goes on, you may find that your breastfeeding needs will change.
 You will have to change up your breastfeeding station based on those needs.
 For example, as your baby grows bigger, a nursing pillow is no longer essential as you can nurse just fine without it!